ekaltsuni/Pac-Man-like-game/README.md

 # Pac-Man-like-game
-A simplified version of the game Pac-Man built on C#
+A simplified version of the game Pac-Man built in C#